Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials, and templates.

 Position the pockets one inch from the right edge of the towel and 3 1/2” down from the top of the towel.
 Stitch them in place.

 Attach three buttons with six strands of embroidery floss on each side of the bodice.
 Run the needle with the embroidery floss down through the button and back to the top and tie in a double knot.
 Clip the floss, leaving about an inch attached beyond the knot you have tied.

 There are so many beautiful Christmas prints, solids and plaids to make these dresses.
 This means that no matter how many you make, they will all be unique.

 I love the snowman prints to display all winter as well as before and after Christmas.

 I've made many of these oven-door dresses.
-I've tried used denim and solid-colored fabric with printed kitchen towels.
+I've tried using denim and solid-colored fabric with printed kitchen towels.
 All of them turned out beautifully.

-This is also a great craft show item, so I hope you found this tutorial helpful!
+This is also a great craft show item, so I hope you find this tutorial helpful!

 © 2014 Loraine Brummer

 Would you make an oven towel dress? or leave a comment